hunterloftis/playfuljs/content/articles/particles.md

 };
 ```

-Now let's push that particle towards the mouse on every frame.
+For this demo, let's push that particle towards the mouse on every frame.
-This will make a cloud of particles tend to flock around the cursor.
+This will make a cloud of particles that tends to flock around the cursor.

 *Flocking behavior*
 ```js